Nov

 Jack McDowell cards weren’t ones I actively sought out in my first foray into collecting.
 I recognized him as a good pitcher but generally followed other players at the time.
 However, cards featuring the Cy Young winner have played a role in shaping my collecting interests today.

 In 1994 I would ride my bike to a movie rental shop each day on the way home from school.
 One corner of the store had been converted by the owner into a baseball card showroom and my friends and I would spend a few minutes browsing for new arrivals.
 We all liked the gold stamping and gradient backgrounds found in Fleer Ultra and Leaf cards and would talk about what we hoped to find in a pack.
-I had read that some packs contained entire 15-card insert sets, but nobody we knew had ever been so fortunate as to locate one.
+I had read that some packs contained entire 15-card insert sets, but nobody we knew had ever been fortunate enough to land one.

 I had $20 in my pocket one afternoon when my parents met us with the idea of renting a movie.
 While they were looking for something, I came across one of the Gold Stars inserts from that year’s Leaf set.
 It featured Jack McDowell and was the first serial numbered card I had seen in person.
 I quickly made the purchase, draining my funds in a single transaction and putting McDowell near the top of my collection.
 Insert cards became increasingly important in card collecting as the ’90s progressed and I became more selective in making purchases.
 This card ended up being the standard that I used to determine if an insert was worth adding to the collection.
 Those that weren’t as interesting as this one were passed by.